MEMENIM-Project/AnonymMemesTools/PassBruter/README.md

 ## Params
 * login:login - user login for bruting
 * passwords:pass.txt - path to text file with passwords
-* showPassword - show all passwords
+* showPasswords - show all passwords
+* startFrom - line from which start bruting